 Type 7 plastic, such as acrylic, fiberglass, nylon and other plastic polymers are most difficult to recycle.

 The plastic types 3 to 6 (PVC-3, LDPE-4, PP-5, PS-6) are recycled but need more energy and as result are incinerated and found on the landfill.

 - Plastic types cannot be mixed and recycled, therefor the recycling starts, after collection, with near infrared separating the plastics types.

 - After separation, plastic are mechanically cleaned and broken in snippets.

 - Thereafter the plastic snippets heated of and pressure molded in a shape.

-Recycling plastic bottles are mostly not turned into more plastic bottles, but into products with demanding characteristics.
+Recycling plastic bottles are mostly not turned into more plastic bottles, but into products with lower demanding characteristics, so called down cycling.
 For example the degradation in the material makes LDPE useful in other applications, such as treating carpet or manufacturing clothing.

 Ocean life suffers the most from plastic pollution, the harmful effects of plastic on aquatic life are devastating, and accelerating.
 Sea birds and larger marine creatures like turtles, dolphins and seals, mistaking plastic for food and suffocate as a result.

 Turtles cannot distinguish between plastic bags and jellyfish, which can be part of their diet.
 Plastic bags, once consumed, cause internal blockages and usually result in death.